Shemaremy/alx_python/python-web_framework/README.md

 ## 6. HOW TO DEFINE ROUTES IN FLASK.
       _____________________________

-Look up in the file i created called routesexplanation you will see how I defined them.
+Look up in the file i created called Understand_routes.py you will see how I defined them.
 But the steps are as follows: